pauloedspinho20/ethereum-boilerplate/README.md

 - Change HTML metadata
 - Deactivate or remove all unused pages and components
 - Style the template layout
-- Choose only the wanted networks
+- Choose only the wanted networks on `src/helpers/networks.js`
   - If .env environment is 'development' or 'staging' use Network switcher with wanted mainet and testnet;
   - If .env environment is 'production' don't use network switcher and set to mainnet;

+## IPFS deployment (not on-chain NFTs)

 - Run web3.storage upload script for CID creation

   - Run: `cd ipfs_deployer`
   - Change ipfs_deployer/README.md file content
+  - IMPORTANT!
+If the NFT files are pre-generated, put them on this folder
   - Run the following script (replace `<YOUR_TOKEN>` with Web3.Storage API Token):
     - `node put-files.js --token=<YOUR_TOKEN> README.md`
   - Save the generated CID (Needed for smart contract deployment)
-  - Replace `<CID>` on hardhat/scripts/NFTv2.js (or any other smart contract)
+  - IMPORTANT!
+If the NFT files are pre-generated, Replace `<CID>` on hardhat/scripts/NFTv2.js (or any other smart contract), otherwise remove the tag and the `/`

 ## Smart Contract deployment

 - Deploy contract using Hardhat
   - Run: `cd hardhat`
+  - Run: `cp .env.example .env`
+  - Set .env variables
+  - Set contract variable values for:
+    - `cost`: Cost of NFT minting in Ether
+    - `maxSupply`: Max supply of NFTs for this contract
+    - `maxMintAmount`: Max number of NFT's minting per wallet
   - Run: `hardhat compile`
-  - Run: `npx hardhat run scripts/deployNFTv2.js --network kovan` (or any other script or network)
+  - Run: `npx hardhat run scripts/deployNFTv2.js --network ropsten` (or any other script or network)
   - Replace value of REACT_APP_CONTRACT_ADDRESS with deployed contract address

-## Test and deployment:
+## Test and App deployment:

 - Test all blockchain interactions
 - Deploy app to IPFS via provider (Moralis or Fleek)